-Lumens are a unit of measurement which measure the intensity of light projected from a source.
-That source could be a light bulb for example, but for the case we’re addressing on this website, it’s all about how powerful your outdoor movie projector can project and how crisp and sharp the image will be.
+Lumens are a unit of measurement which measures the intensity of light projected from a source.
+That source could be a light bulb for example, but for the case, we’re addressing on this website, it’s all about how powerful your outdoor movie projector can project and how crisp and sharp the image will be.

 Lumens for Outdoor Projector

 Not sure how many lumens you need with your outdoor movie projector.
-This should give you a good idea on what you will need to buy depending on how large your screen.
+This should give you a good idea of what you will need to buy depending on how large your screen is.

 - 9×5 foot screen: 1,500 lumens minimum, ideally 2,300 lumens

 - 12×7 foot screen: 2,300 lumens minimum, ideally 3,000 lumens